-Whether it's Haskell, another language, or any other skill, there are a few key insights I've found that have helped me learn new topics.
+Whether it's Haskell, another language, or any other skill, there are a few key insights that can really help us learn new topics much more quickly.
 In part 2, we'll look into some of these.

-In the final part of this series, we'll stop being quite so theoretical and dive into a more concrete technique for learning certain elements of Haskell.
+In the final part of this series, we'll dive into a more concrete technique for learning Haskell.
 We'll see how the compiler can fill in a lot of holes for us and make it easier for us to learn more quickly!